dmccan/yada-wiki/readme.txt

 **Sidebar Widget:**
 There is also a Yada Wiki widget for showing the TOC page and a list of article titles for a given category in the sidebar.
 Please see the FAQ section for information about using the sidebar widget.

+**Documentation:**
+Documentation is available at https://www.webtng.com/yada-wiki-documentation/

+The FAQs below also have good information.

 **Video Walk-through:**
 This video provides a walk-though of all of the features: